-- Phase 2: Substantial planning in anticipation of project approvals is pending.
+Phase 2: Substantial planning is expected to commence shortly.
 Construction on this phase cannot start until Phase 1 is fully operational.
-We anticipate completion of Phase 2 in 2019.

-· Phase 1: Alberta Seniors’ Housing has paid 100% of the capital project costs.
-BVRH will furnish, equip and maintain the facility.
+Phase 1: Alberta Seniors’ Housing has paid 100% of the capital project costs.
+BVRH will furnish, equip and maintain the facility at a cost of approximately $200,000.
 The current total project cost estimate is $13.2 million.

-· Phase 2: The current capital cost estimate is $19.5 million.
-We have received a commitment of a $6 million Affordable Supportive Living Initiative (ASLI) grant from the Government of Alberta.
-We plan to fund the furniture and equipment for the facility through a combination of fundraising and financing.
+Phase 2: The current capital cost range is estimated between $16 million and $19 million; the Government of Alberta has committed $16 million to date.
+BVRH is responsible for the furniture and equipment for the facility, which we will fund through a combination of fundraising and financing, including municipal requisition.
 It is expected that this development will improve our operating model to the point that we are able to achieve much greater economies of scale, thereby significantly reducing the need to requisition for operating costs at Bow River Lodge in the future.

 Bow Valley Regional Housing (BVRH) is a Housing Management Body (HMB) for the Government of Alberta.
 The Provincial Government created HMBs to serve as operators and administrators of provincially owned social housing facilities.
 The Province owns a large portfolio of these facilities through the Alberta Social Housing Corporation (ASHC), serving many needy and vulnerable Albertans.
 Each HMB is self-governing under the Alberta Housing Act, managing the ASHC assets in a particular region.
 Each region is comprised of multiple municipalities, improvement districts, etc. HMBs may operate other kinds of housing and may own buildings that house accommodation programs.